Economic history of the Philippines: Benigno Aquino III administration (2010–2016)

 During the latter years of the Arroyo presidency up to the Benigno Aquino III administration, the government managed foreign debts falling from 58% in 2008 to 47% of total government borrowings.
 According to the 2012 World Wealth Report, the Philippines was the fastest growing economy in the world in 2010 with a GDP growth of 7.3% driven by the growing business process outsourcing and overseas remittances.

 The country slipped to 3.6% in 2011 after the government placed less emphasis on exports and spent less on infrastructure.
 In addition, the disruption of the flow of imports for raw materials as a result from floods in Thailand and the tsunami in Japan affected the manufacturing sector in the same year.
 "The Philippines contributed more than $125 million as of end-2011 to the pool of money disbursed by the International Monetary Fund to help address the financial crisis confronting economies in Europe."

 The economy saw continuous real GDP growth of at least 5% since 2012.
 The Philippine Stock Exchange index ended 2012 with 5,812.73 points a 32.95% growth from the 4,371.96-finish in 2011.

-BBB- investment grade by Fitch Ratings on the first quarter of 2013 for the country was made because of a resilient economy by remittances, growth despite the global economic crisis in the last five years reforms by the VAT reform law of 2005, BSP inflation management, good governance reforms under the Aquino administration.
+The Philippines achieved an investment grade rating for the first time in the first quarter of 2013.
+It was awarded a "BBB-" rating by Fitch Ratings because of its economy's resilience due to remittances, growth despite the global economic crisis in the last five years, VAT reforms (starting 2005), the BSP's inflation management, and in particular good-governance reforms under the Aquino administration.

-2008 economic crisis and response
+2008 financial crisis and response

-The global economic crisis of 2008 pulled countries around the globe into a recession.
-Following the Asian economic crisis in 1997, the 2008 crisis imposed new challenges to the Philippines as a developing country.
+The 2008 financial crisis pulled countries around the globe into a recession.
+Following the 1997 Asian financial crisis, the 2008 crisis imposed new challenges to the Philippines as a developing country.
 The following are expositions of the macroeconomic impacts of the crisis on the Philippines, its implications in the prevalent poverty scenario, and policies and programs undertaken by the government in response to the crisis.